The Excursions of Mr. Brouček to the Moon and to the 15th Century: Performance history

-The UK premiere took place on 5 September 1970 at the King's Theatre in Edinburgh.
-The opera did not receive its first American performance until its premiere at the Spoleto Festival U.S.A. in 1996, although it had received a concert performance by the San Francisco Opera Ensemble on 23 January 1981.
-Indiana University gave the opera its American television premiere in December 1981 with Joseph Levitt (tenor), Adda Shur (soprano), Samuel Cook (tenor), Martin Strother (baritone), and Philip Skinner (baritone) from the Indiana University Opera Theater and conducted by Bryan Balkwill.
+The UK premiere took place on 5 September 1970 at the King's Theatre in Edinburgh with Jaroslav Krombholc conducting a Prague production with Beno Blachut in the title role, Helena Tattermuschová as Malinka, Ivo Žídek as Mazal, Karel Berman as Wurfl, and Dalibor Jedlička as the Sacristan.
 It was performed by English National Opera at the London Coliseum in 1978 directed by Colin Graham, and again in 1992 in a David Pountney production conducted by Sir Charles Mackerras; and by Opera North at the Grand Theatre Leeds in October 2009, in a production by John Fulljames.

+Although it had received a concert performance by the San Francisco Opera Ensemble on 23 January 1981, Indiana University's Jacobs School of Music Opera Theater gave the opera its American stage premiere on 23 November 1981 at the 1460-seat Musical Arts Center with Joseph Levitt (tenor), Adda Shur (soprano), Samuel Cook (tenor), Martin Strother (baritone), and Philip Skinner (baritone), conducted by Bryan Balkwill; six performances were given, of which one was videotaped and televised in December.
+Another 15 years passed until its first professionally staged American performance at the Spoleto Festival U.S.A. in 1996.

 The stage premiere of the Ur-version of Brouček (without the excursion to the 15th century) took place at the Janáček Theatre Brno on 19 November 2010 as part of the Janáček Biennale, conducted by Jaroslav Kyzlink, with Jaroslav Březina in the title role.